magnus.conf in the server-id/config directory to establish a set of global variable settings that affect the server's behavior and configuration.

 The categories are:

-directive determines which TCP port the server listens to.
-There should be only one Port
+Port directive determines which TCP port the server listens to.
+There should be only one Port directive in magnus.conf.

 Unix: If you choose a port number less than 1024, the server must be started as root.